St. Louis Hotel(s)

 Second: 318-330 West Superior St. | Architect: Traphagen & Fitzpatrick | Built: 1894 | Lost: 1932

-In 1888—as the grand Spalding Hotel was being built one block west—Cullyford hired Wirth’s former protégé, Oliver Traphagen, to design an eastern wing for the building that would nearly double the hotel’s size.
-The new wing, called the Brighton Hotel, repeated the architectural features of the original.
-Cullyford managed it himself while he hired James Butchart and Alexander Michaud to manage the St. Louis, which had become a favored temporary home for touring performers booked at the nearby Lyceum Theatre — and the unofficial home of the Duluth Snowshoe and Toboggan Association.
+In 1888—as the grand Spalding Hotel was being built one block west—Cullyford hired former Wirth protégé Oliver Traphagen to design an eastern wing for the building that would nearly double the hotel’s size.
+The new portion mirrored the architectural features of the eastern two-thirds of the original building.
+Cullyford sold the entire hotel to the Boston Realty Company in 1890 and then leased the 1888 addition and began operating it under the name Brighton Hotel.
+Meanwhile, James Butchart and Alexander Michaud took over the original St. Louis.
+By then the hotel had become a favored temporary home for touring performers booked at the nearby Lyceum Theatre and the unofficial home of the Duluth Snowshoe and Toboggan Association.

 Tragedy struck the St. Louis on January 13, 1893, when two men working for the South Shore Railroad (identified in reports as “Baggerman Baudre and Brakeman Preston”) perished in a fire that ultimately destroyed the western wing of the original 1882 building.
 That’s when Cullyford decided to leave the hotel game, and Butchart, Michaud, and new partner Louis Rouchleau leased what remained of the entire facility.
 After an extensive renovation, they reopened the building as the St. Louis Hotel.
 The Duluth Herald called the refreshed facility “brighter, better and vastly more cheerful than its predecessor.”
 Under the daily direction of Michaud and his son Horace, the new St. Louis regained its previous popularity with visitors.
 (The Providence Building replaced the burned-out wing in 1895.)